 Whether or not the demographic shift results in a demographic dividend is however closely linked to governmental prioritisation in areas such as education, health, governance, and the economy.
-In India, there is an increasing demand for skills for the green transition; however, at the same time, many people in the labour force lack employability, and this relates to both university students and vocational and unskilled labour.
+In India, there is an increasing demand for skills for the energy transition; however, at the same time, many people in the labour force lack employability, and this relates to both university students and vocational and unskilled labour.

 Another major issue is accessibility to training.
 This issue covers both the lack of trainers and access to training for vocational workers, unskilled labour, and academia.
-There is a recognized need for support and guidance in training of trainers for the green transition.
-Challenges include financing adequate training of trainers and tailoring programs to specific industry sectors.
+There is a recognized need for support and guidance in green teacher training.
+Challenges include financing adequate teacher training and tailoring programs to specific industry sectors, especially those less inclined towards sustainability practices.